-The Bridge Component
+The Pre-specialty Component

 Webster's defines a bridge as a structure built over an obstacle or a river, etc., to provide a way across.
-At Vanderbilt University School of Nursing, our Bridge is a three semester sequence of generalist nursing courses leading to a three semester sequence of specialty nursing courses for the Master's of Science in Nursing degree (M.S.N.) for A.D.N. and diploma nurses and non-nurses with and without college degrees.
+At Vanderbilt University School of Nursing, our pre-specialty component is a three semester sequence of generalist nursing courses bridging to a three semester sequence of specialty nursing courses for the Master of Science in Nursing degree (M.S.N.) for A.D.N. and diploma nurses and non-nurses with and without college degrees.
 Entry requires 72 hours of undergraduate course work or a college degree.

 General Education Courses.
 72 semester hours, all of which the applicant must have completed before entering the program.
 (Details of the 72 prerequisite hours are listed under Admission to the M.S.N.
-Program via the Bridge.
+Program via the pre-specialty component.

-Bridge Nursing Courses.
+Pre-Specialty Nursing Courses.
 35-42 hours.
 Specialist Nursing Courses.
 39 hours.

-Bridge Curriculum Overview
+Pre-Specialty Curriculum Overview

-The Bridge component consists of 42 hours of generalist nursing courses.
-(Registered Nurse bridge curriculum consists of 35 hours.)
-The Bridge courses can be completed in three semesters (one calendar year) of full-time study.
-Sample curriculum plans for full-time study in the Bridge component follow:
+The pre-specialty component consists of 42 hours of generalist nursing courses.
+(Registered Nurse pre-specialty curriculum consists of 35 hours.)
+The pre-specialty courses can be completed in three semesters (one calendar year) of full-time study.

-Sample Bridge Curriculum for Non-Registered Nurse Students
+Sample Pre-Specialty Curriculum for Non-Registered Nurse Students

-FALL, SEMESTER I HOURS 215 225 235 245 Foundations of Professional Nursing Population-Based Health Care Human Experience of Health and Illness across the Lifespan I Foundations for Clinical Practice 2 3 5 5 15 SPRING, SEMESTER II 216 226 236 246 Professional Nursing Seminar Health Care Systems I Human Experience of Health and Illness across the Lifespan II Integration of Theoretical and Clinical Aspects of Nursing I 1 3 5 4 13
+FALL, SEMESTER I HOURS 215 225 235 245 Foundations of Professional Nursing Population-Based Health Care Human Experience of Health and Illness across the Lifespan I Foundations for Clinical Practice 2 3 5 5 15 SPRING, S SEMESTER II 216 226 236 246 Professional Nursing Seminar Health Care Systems I Human Experience of Health and Illness across the Lifespan II Integration of Theoretical and Clinical Aspects of Nursing I 1 3 5 4 13